 The island of Flores was a lost world.
 Regardless of what time period in the Pleistocene, the only way to get to Flores was always crossing open ocean.
 In this extreme isolation, many archaic animals (which were extinct in the rest of the world), evolved to giant or dwarf forms by allopatric speciation.
 As examples, we find the dwarf elephant of Flores (Stegodon).
 The floresiensis humans were apparently part of this process, and they evolved from an ancient group of Homo habilis or erectus (or even australophitecines) over several thousand years until c.
 15,000 years ago.

 How do they look like?

-Thick bones, nasal cavity close to upper dental line, prominent canine juga, rounded orbits, double superciliary arches (but not joined like in the Indonesian H. erectus), relatively separated eyes:
+They had thick bones, nasal cavity close to upper dental line, prominent canine juga, rounded orbits, double superciliary arches (but not joined like in the Indonesian H. erectus), relatively separated eyes:

 Big size of maxillary and teeth, similar to H. erectus, maybe even more primitive:

 Strong lower jaw (more similar to H. habilis than H. erectus), receding chin.
-Note that there is no big difference in the dentition size vs. other Homo specimens – compared to the difference we can see in the brain cases above:
+Notice that there is no big difference in the dentition size vs. other Homo specimens – compared to the difference we can see in the brain cases above: